Beyond All Doctrines,

 inquiry and insight.

-The sages,
+The sages, either

-to humanity dharma, self-realization, compassion, nonviolence, and unity amidst
+humanity dharma, self-realization, compassion, nonviolence, and unity amidst

-enriching humanity’s ethical horizon.
+humanity’s ethical horizon.

 The spirit